MaRob1321/Logistics_Projects/README.md

 With this project, I track the location of trucks that make long-distance trips

 ## Setup
-The project requires SQL (MSSQL) to gather the data and Power BI for visualization
+The project requires SQL (MSSQL) to gather the data and Power BI for visualization.
+The data refresh every 15 minutes.

 ## Business request
 Warehouses operators from warehouses from all the country need to know the current position of the trucks that are travelling to their WH to organize internal tasks related to truck reception.

 ## Proces
-  * 1 - ETL with MSSQL to gather the data
+  * 1 - ETL with MSSQL to gather the data.
   * 2 - Power BI for data visualization
   * 3 - The data is updated every 15 minutes